About the West Bank/Gaza Humanitarian Crisis

-A protracted protection crisis continues in Palestine, driven by Israel’s occupation, including insufficient respect for international law and recurring hostilities between Israeli military forces and Palestinian armed groups.
+The protracted crisis has recently escalated in Palestine, driven by Israel’s occupation, including insufficient respect for international law and recurring hostilities between Israeli military forces and Palestinian armed groups.
 This escalation of violence puts a severe burden on children who are in many cases still traumatized from past clashes.

 In Gaza, the humanitarian situation remains dire.
-There is increasing poverty, unemployment and food insecurity, while sporadic outbreaks of violence threaten to ignite a wider confrontation.
+There is increasing poverty, unemployment, food insecurity, and sporadic outbreaks of violence.
 In the West Bank, the rate of demolitions of Palestinian-owned structures and settler violence remain high.